ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ### Create the API and Registry

 An Ash API can be thought of as a [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) in Domain Driven Design terms and can seen as analogous to a Phoenix context.
-If none of that made sense, don't worry, most of the time you only need one.
-In our case our API is called `MyAshPhoenixApp.Blog`
+Put simply, its a way of grouping related resources together.
+In our case our API is called `MyAshPhoenixApp.Blog`.

 An Ash API points to an Ash registry.
 The registry in our case is `MyAshPhoenixApp.Blog.Registry` An Ash registry points to one or more resources.
 In our case we only have a single resource `MyAshPhoenixApp.Blog.Post`.
 We'll be taking a deeper look into that in the next section.